martinrotter/rssguard/resources/docs/Documentation.md

 Note that some more elaborate parts of this documentation are placed in separate files for practical purposes.

 ## Philosophy
 RSS Guard tends to be independent software.
 It's free, it's open-source.
-RSS Guard accepts donations but only as a way of saying "thank you for RSS Guard".

 ## Versioning
 RSS Guard uses [semantic versioning](https://semver.org/).
 The versioning scheme is `X.Y.Z`, where: